varrek/rag_classic_vs_agentic/README.md

 ## Dependencies

-- LangChain 0.3.21
+- LangChain 0.3.21+
-- LangChain OpenAI 0.3.9
+- LangChain OpenAI 0.3.9+
+- LangGraph 0.0.38+
 - Streamlit 2.0.0+
 - FAISS for vector storage
 - Sentence Transformers for semantic evaluation
-- RAGAS 0.2.14 for RAG evaluation metrics
+- RAGAS 0.2.14+ for RAG evaluation metrics
 - PyTorch (CPU mode for lower resource usage)
+- ChromaDB 0.4.18+ for vector storage (optional)

 ## Troubleshooting

 Common issues and solutions:

-1. **inotify watch limit errors**: Run `increase_inotify_watches.sh` as described above
+1. **inotify watch limit errors**: Run `scripts/increase_inotify_watches.sh` as described above
 2. **UI not updating**: Use the Reset button to clear the application state
 3. **Questions remain disabled after processing**: Check logs for errors, reset the application
 4. **PyTorch errors**: The application is configured to use PyTorch in CPU mode with minimal resources
+5. **ModuleNotFoundError**: Make sure all dependencies are installed with `pip install -r requirements.txt`

+See `docs/TROUBLESHOOTING.md` for more detailed guidance.

 ## License